aspim/hello-world/README.md

 # hello-world
-My first repository
+My first repository!
-Hi friends
+Hi friends.
-This is my first attempt with GitHub
+This is my very first attempt with GitHub